Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Minor Point 9:** "Can the secondary mask pixels overlap with the nominal mask pixels?
 This point is not clear from the paper, and the example in Figure 1 is just one possible configuration.
 For example, if the most significant contaminant in the Figure 1 field was the star located at (2.5, 1.5), would the secondary mask method still work, and would it still be an improvement over the extended mask?
 In such cases of overlapping nominal and secondary masks, would differential analysis have merit?"

 **Response:** Overlapping masks are technically possible in our methodology and do not create computational problems.
 However, mask overlap occurs primarily when target and contaminant stars are very close, making it difficult to disentangle their individual contributions.
-Furthermore, we changed the overall look of Fig. 1, now the displayed secondary mask is not only one pixel in size.

 This physical limitation is already captured in our efficiency measurements: secondary flux methods achieve ~90% efficiency, with the remaining ~10% likely representing cases where target-contaminant separation is insufficient for reliable secondary mask performance.
 When stars are too close, the secondary mask cannot effectively isolate the contaminant signal from the target signal.

-Our methodology appropriately handles this by measuring **actual achieved efficiency** rather than assuming perfect performance, so these challenging configurations are already accounted for in our results.
+Our methodology appropriately handles this by measuring actual achieved efficiency rather than assuming perfect performance, so these challenging configurations are already accounted for in our results.

+Furthermore, we changed the overall look of Fig. 1, now the displayed secondary mask is not only one pixel in size.

 **Manuscript Changes:** None required.